 Work with a CPA When Dealing with the IRS

 If you have tax concerns, work with a CPA who is experienced in addressing tax issues commonly faced by U.S. expatriates.
 CPA Ted Kleinman can provide trusted tax guidance that will allow a taxpayer to stake out well-supported tax positions and maintain his or her compliance with all aspects of the U.S. Tax Code.
-To schedule a free initial consultation, please call U.S. Tax Help at 1-800-810-9132.
+To schedule an initial consultation, please call U.S. Tax Help at 1-800-810-9132.